 To enable a well-defined data provenance in the scientific experiments workflow, from data production to data usage, this task will:

-The initial challenge is to address and solve the provenance of data within the material science and climate science community.
+The main challenge is to address and solve the provenance of data within the material science/nanoscience and climate science community.

-For the material science community, we focused on the wide community behind the NFFA Europe Project where scientific data are collected from more than 150 experimental techniques.
-We planned to define general procedures to provide specific guidelines and recommendations on how to manage the important aspect of data provenance for NFFA Europe users community and beyond.
+For the material science community, we focused on the wide community behind the NFFA- Europe PILOT Project (NEP), where scientific data are collected from more than 150 experimental techniques.
+We planned to define general procedures and recommendations on how to manage the important aspect of data provenance for the NEP users’ community and beyond.

 Provenance enforcement procedures were identified, which will contribute to the climate data science notebooks of Use Case 2 (Agile FAIR data for environment and earth system communities).
-The provenance procedures can later be generalised for other domains.
-In addition, the approach will include a discussion of possible use cases of PID collections in this context and thus provides a link to Use Case 8 (Virtual definition of big datasets at seismological data centres according to RDA recommendations).
+The provenance procedures can be later generalised for other domains.
+In addition, the approach includes a discussion of possible use cases of PID collections in this context, thus providing a link to Use Case 8 (Virtual definition of big datasets at seismological data centres according to RDA recommendations).